Sjeiti/ronvalstarnl/src/data/markdown/page_about.md

 When I graduated (Interaction Design) I started a company called [Shapers](https://shapers.nl).
 Director died, Flash became big.
 I started programming more Javascript and Actionscript and learned PHP along the way.
 In 2004 I started using Processing (and Java) for private projects.
 I quit Shapers in 2007 and started freelancing.
 Then Flash died in 2011 and I was back coding good old Javascript applications.
+And now also using [GLSL](/search/GLSL).

 ## education